MLKaufman/refmat-rs/README.md

 To help support this workflow during single-cell analysis:
 **Single Cell Experiment Object -> Reference Matrix -> ClustifyR -> Cell Type Annotation**

+Please check out the [ClustifyR](https://github.com/rnabioco/clustifyr/) or its python port [pyclustifyr](https://github.com/MLKaufman/pyclustifyr) repositories for more information on using a downstream reference matrix for cell type annotation.

 ## Highlights

 - Automatically detects Seurat and SingleCellExperiment RDS files and AnnData